 The completion of the merger will take place on a date and at a place to be agreed upon by the parties, but no later than the fifth business day after all closing conditions have been satisfied or waived.
 The merger will be completed when we file articles of merger with the Wisconsin Department of Financial Institutions and a certificate of merger with the Delaware Secretary of State, unless we agree to a later time for the completion of the merger and specify that time in the articles of merger and certificate of merger.
-We currently anticipate completing the merger late in the third quarter or early in the fourth quarter of 2007, subject to receipt of required stockholder and regulatory approvals.
+We currently expect to complete the merger in the fourth quarter of 2007, subject to receipt of required stockholder and regulatory approvals.